RBF-HS: Recursive Best-First Hitting Set Search: Introduction

-Over the last decades, various diagnosis search methods have been suggested, e.g., \cite{jannach2016parallel,wotawa2001variant,lin2003computation,greiner1989correction,Shchekotykhin2014,rodler2018statichs,feldman2006two}.
+Over the years, various diagnosis search methods have been suggested, e.g., \cite{jannach2016parallel,wotawa2001variant,lin2003computation,greiner1989correction,Shchekotykhin2014,rodler2018statichs,feldman2006two}.
 Motivated by different diagnosis scenarios and application fields, these algorithms feature greatly different properties.
 For instance, while some are designed to guarantee \emph{soundness} and \emph{completeness} (i.e., the computation of \emph{only} and \emph{all} minimal diagnoses), e.g., to ensure the localization of the actual diagnosis in critical applications (medicine \cite{rector2011getting}, aircrafts \cite{gorinevsky2002model}, etc.), others drop one or both of these properties, e.g., to allow for higher diagnostic efficiency \cite{Feldman2008,abreu2009low}.
-Since the computation of all (minimal) diagnoses is intractable\footnote{Given a non-empty set of minimal diagnoses, deciding whether there is another minimal diagnosis, is NP-hard, even if theorem proving is in P \cite{Bylander1991}.
-Hence, computing all (minimal) diagnoses is NP-hard.}, all diagnosis searches have to focus on a (computationally feasible) subset of the diagnoses in general.
+Since the computation of all (minimal) diagnoses is NP-hard \cite{Bylander1991}, all diagnosis searches have to focus on a (computationally feasible) subset of the diagnoses in general.
 This subset is commonly referred to as the \emph{leading diagnoses} \cite{dekleer1991focusing_prob_diag}, and usually defined as the best minimal diagnoses according to some preference criterion such as minimal cardinality or maximal probability.
 Algorithms which enumerate diagnoses in order of preference are called \emph{best-first}.
-One of the most general sound, complete and best-first algorithms in literature is Reiter's seminal HS-Tree \cite{Reiter87,Rodler2015phd,greiner1989correction}, because it is independent of the used (monotonic\footnote{A logic is called \emph{monotonic} iff all consequences (logical entailments) of any knowledge base $\mo$ formulated over this logic remain valid for any extension of the knowledge base by a set of additional axioms $\beta$.
-Formally: $\mo \models \alpha \implies \mo \cup \beta \models \alpha$.
-Monotonicity is a vital requirement for the validity of the general theory of model-based diagnosis \cite{Reiter87,dekleer1987}.}) system description language and of the used theorem prover.
+One of the most general sound, complete and best-first algorithms in literature is Reiter's seminal HS-Tree \cite{Reiter87,Rodler2015phd,greiner1989correction}, because it is independent of the used (monotonic) system description language and of the used theorem prover.
 The advantage of this generality is a \emph{broad and flexible applicability} of the search algorithm over a wide range of diagnosis application domains.
 For example, in the field of knowledge base or ontology debugging, diagnosers have to deal with a myriad of different logics that are used to model and solve problems in various domains while achieving a trade-off between inference complexity and logical expressivity.
 The development of different (suitably adapted) diagnostic search techniques for all these cases would be hardly realizable.
-General algorithms like HS-Tree, on the other hand, can out of the box work with any of these logics and related theorem provers.
+General algorithms like HS-Tree, on the other hand, can work with any of these logics and related theorem provers out of the box.